Miao4382/Hello-world/README.md

 # Hello-world
+## General Idea
-This is the first demo of github repository
+This is the first demo of github repository.
+This project is built following the instruction of [GitHub's official guide.](https://guides.github.com/activities/hello-world/)

 I've added some notes here